rogaha/docker-desktop/README.md

 docker@192.168.56.102's password: xxxxxxxxxxxx

 ```
-If you want to execute programs rootles, you just need to connect to the container via ssh and type:
+If you want to execute rootless programs, you just need to connect to the container via ssh and type:
 DISPLAY=:[session_number] [program_name] &

 Eg. DISPLAY=:10 firefox &